CRLala/Simple_Turtle_Graphics_Interpreter/README.md

 # Simple Turtle Graphics Interpreter
 A simple implementation of an interpreter for a simple version of the Turtle Graphics Language.
 It allows users to enter programs using simple commands, and to see the appropriate graphical output on the screen.
-The programming exercise can be found in `tf-programming-exercise.pdf`.
+The programming exercise description can be found in `tf-programming-exercise.pdf`.

 ## Requirements
 #### Python 2.x

 #### Pygame
 `$ pip install pygame` should be enough to install this library.
 If not then please refer to https://www.pygame.org/wiki/GettingStarted.
-I am using pygame for creating the drawing screen and drawing line segments only.
+I am using pygame for creating the display screen and drawing line segments only.

 ## Instructions
 Save `chiraag_imperial_turtle.py` in your working directory.

-Now simply run the script to start the interpreter
+Now simply run the script from your working directory to start the interpreter

 `$ python chiraag_imperial_turtle.py`